Sexually transmitted infections

 As with other cephalosporins, cross-reactivity in a small number of penicillin-allergic patients is an issue; however, this occurs predominantly with first-generation cephalosporins.
 Ceftriaxone may potentiate the activity of anticoagulants, such as warfarin and acenocoumarol, increasing the international normalised ratio (INR), particularly in older patients,.
 Additional monitoring of INR or alternative treatments may be indicated in these patients.

 Ceftriaxone resistance remains low in England and Wales, with no resistant isolates detected by GRASP in 2018.
 However, an 8% rise in the proportion of cases with minimum inhibitory concentrations (MIC) (i.e. the lowest concentration of drug that will inhibit visible growth) greater than 0.03mg/L between 2017 and 2018 suggested an increasing proportion of strains with reduced susceptibility.
-In response, BASHH increased the advised dose of ceftriaxone from a single 500mg to a 1g intramuscular injection.
-Previously, dual therapy with ceftriaxone 500mg and azithromycin 1g was used as first-line treatment.
+In response, BASHH increased the advised dose of ceftriaxone from a single 500mg IM injection to a 1g IM injection.
+Previously, dual therapy with ceftriaxone 500mg IM injection and azithromycin 1g IM injection was used as first-line treatment.
 However, increased prevalence of azithromycin-resistant gonorrhoea (9.7% in 2018) (see Figure), combined with concerns of growing macrolide resistance in other STIs, such as Mycoplasma genitalium infection, meant this strategy is no longer recommended.

 More recently, PHE reported the diagnosis of two cases of gonorrhoea resistant to ceftriaxone and azithromycin in 2019.
 Both cases were successfully treated, and sexual contact tracing and follow-up was required to minimise the risk of onward transmission.